 The Imperial Palace is a short walk from Tokyo Station and is surrounded by a moats and walls.
 The Imperial Palace East Gardens are part of the inner palace gardens that are open to the public.

-Once inside the gates and past the guards station, we found a spot in the shade to eat our lunch, then we took a walk around.
-Inside is a massive green space with a main paved pathway plus paths throughout the many different gardens.
-This is another excellent place to escape the hustle and bustle of the city.
+Once inside the gates and past the guards station, we found a spot in the shade to eat our lunch, then we took a walk around the Imperial Palace Gardens.
+Inside is a massive Tokyo green space with a main paved pathway plus paths throughout the many different gardens.
+If you are visiting Tokyo with a stroller, this park is another excellent park to escape the hustle and bustle of the hectic city.

 For a similar itinerary with some great food suggestions, check out this Tokyo Itinerary!

-It was well worth the effort on our previous day to ensure we knew exactly where we needed to go!
-Things can get a little chaotic travelling with all your luggage and two little kids.
-Tokyo station is incredibly busy but we did find it easy enough to navigate.
+Tokyo Station is huge and hectic, so we felt it was well worth the effort on our second-last day in Tokyo with kids to ensure we knew exactly where we needed to go!
+Things can get a little chaotic traveling with all your luggage and two little kids.
+Tokyo Station is incredibly busy but we did find it easy enough to navigate.

-We followed all the online advice and got ourselves bento boxes for the train ride.
+For a genuine Japanese experience, do as the locals do and get a bento boxes for the high-speed train ride.
 Again, this was an experience in itself.
-We were thankful for the plastic food displays to help us amongst the hoards of people trying to do the exact same thing.
+We were thankful for the plastic food displays to help us choose which bento box to order for our journey to Kyoto.